wavemaker/docs/learn/app-development/widgets/datalive/form/dynamic-form.md

 [![](/learn/assets/drop-datatable-dynamicform.png)](/learn/assets/drop-datatable-dynamicform.png)

 3. Configure the Data by selecting the service type as Database CRUD and enter the Service, Table Name, and Variable Name.
-Click on Next to confirm the details.
+Click **Next** to confirm the details.

 [![](/learn/assets/configure-liveform-admindynamic.png)](/learn/assets/configure-liveform-admindynamic.png)